DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 ### Register AI Services

-Register AI services in your application.
-Add the following code to the _Program.cs_ file:
+Add the following code to the _Program.cs_ file to register AI services in your application:

 ```cs
 using DevExpress.AIIntegration;